MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/get-started.md

 <!-- ====================================================================== -->
 ## See also

-* [Microsoft Edge WebView2](https://developer.microsoft.com/microsoft-edge/webview2) - initial introduction to WebView2, at developer.microsoft.com.
+* [Microsoft Edge WebView2](https://developer.microsoft.com/en-us/microsoft-edge/webview2)<!-- temp keep /en-us, delete it later when omitting it ends up at right url --> - initial introduction to WebView2, at `developer.microsoft.com`.
 * [Sample Code for WebView2](../code-samples-links.md) - a guide to the `WebView2Samples` repo.